 Now, we have seen that the inversion of the yield curve can more or less predict the next recession.
 But, it could also cause a recession to happen.
 In my opinion, this is especially true since people are expecting a recession after a yield curve inversion.

-In the first time, when banks are aware of the inverted yield curve, they may reduce their lending.
-This is logical since they expect less profit from long-term lending.
+In the beginning, when banks become aware of the inverted yield curve, they may reduce their lending.
+This reduction is logical since they expect less profit from long-term lending.

-In a second time, many companies are going to slow down if they do not have access to credit.
+At a later time, many companies are going to slow down if they do not have access to credit.
 Slowing down of companies may mean less hiring and even some layoffs.

-In a third time, consumers are starting to spend less when they think a recession is coming.
+Finally, consumers are starting to spend less when they think a recession is coming.
 By spending less, they are slowing down the economy and slowing down the profits of many companies.
-This goes back to the second time and businesses are starting to slow down even more and lay off more people.
-This is a vicious downward circle that is difficult to stop.
+This circle goes back to the second time, and businesses are starting to slow down even more and lay off more people.
+This situation is a vicious downward circle that is difficult to stop.

 Should we panic?

-No!
-You should not panic and sell your shares.
-This would not do you a service!
+You would do yourself a disservice!
 As I said before, even though the prediction is generally correct, it can take up to two years before a recession occurs after an inversion of the yield curve.
 It has been less than a month!
 And emotions are your worst enemy for investing decisions.

 Many people will think that they should sell now and buy again during the recession.
 On paper, this is a great technique.
 If you could predict the highs before the recession and the lows of the recession, you could make a ton of money with this technique.
 But you cannot do that!
 Although if you can, please let me know!